Best Email Marketing Practices to Boost E-Commerce Business in 2019

 So now that you have set up your online store, it’s time to reel in customers and make sales.
 There are a lot of techniques for doing so, but the best one is through email marketing.

 In this post, we will focus on genuine Email Marketing Tactics that could take your ecommerce business to the next level

 By making your emails personal, you establish a connection between your business and the customer.
 Instead of addressing them as simply “Dear Recipient” or “Dear Customer,” try using their first name.

 You can also do the same for the subject line.
 Try to incorporate their name in the subject along with some good keywords like “winner,” “bonus,” or the ultimate weapon – “free.”
-All these changes will undoubtedly improve email opening rates, click through rates and conversion rates.
+All these changes will undoubtedly improve email opening rates, click-through rates, and conversion rates.

 2. Use Email Series

 By series, we mean sending a customer a series of emails dedicated to a particular line of action.
-For example, suppose a new customer signups on your website.
+For example, a new customer signup on your website.
 Start a welcome series of emails starting with a thank you message and make them feel like a part of a huge community.
 Then you can start sending emails about all different types of products you have, and other details about your e-store.

 You can also start a series of emails after a purchase is made.
 Start this off with an email of order confirmation.
 Then inform them about shipping details, request for reviews, discount offers, similar products, and so on.